Kristen Windmuller-Luna, Newly Appointed Sills Family Consulting Curator of African Art at the Brooklyn Museum

 Museum Administrators Don’t Want to Commit to Real Diversity

 It’s not that Black job seekers aren’t hired to work in museums or art galleries.
 It’s that the largest number of Black museum or art gallery employees work in security, food preparation, or janitorial positions.
 That’s not to say that there are no Black Curators, Museum and/or Art Gallery Directors, Registrars, or Curatorial Assistants working in museums and art galleries all over the world.
-There are, but the number is miniscule in comparison to Whites, Asians, Latinos, and Hispanics employees.
+There are, but the number is minuscule in comparison to White, Asian, Latino, and Hispanic employees.
 While employed in arts administration I’ve typically been either the only Black Curatorial employee or 1 of 2.
 I recall overseeing the loading of several exhibition loans into an art transportation truck.
 The driver, a Black man, expressed shock that I was a Curatorial Assistant and in charge of an outgoing shipment of fine art.

 “You’re in charge?” he asked.

 “But you work in Curatorial, right?”

 He chuckled.
 “I’m just surprised.
 I deliver and pick–up art all over this country and I hardly ever see any of us [he pointed to the brown skin of his wrist for emphasis] doing what you do.”